elastos/Elastos.CarrierClassic.Java/README.md

 ***

-Open a new Command Line.
+Open a new Windows Command Line.
+**Note: The command line should be started as a Windows Desktop App, NOT from Visual Studio.**

 Change directory to the **Elastos.Carrier.Java.SDK/c_jni_src/windows** folder where the CMakeLists.txt is present.
 ```